Muslim eatery owner arrested in UP for packing meat dishes in newspaper with images of Hindu deities

 A Muslim eatery owner was arrested in Uttar Pradesh’s Sambhal on Sunday for selling meat dishes wrapped in newspaper that had images of Hindu deities printed on them.

 Mohammad Talib was arrested on a complaint by Hindutva group Hindu Jagran Manch district president Kailash Gupta, reported The Times of India.
-A first information report said that Talib also allegedly tried to attack police officers with a knife when they came to arrest him, reported PTI.
+A first information report alleged that Talib also tried to attack police officers with a knife when they came to arrest him, reported PTI.

 He has been booked under Sections 153A (promoting enmity between different groups on grounds of religion, race, place of birth, residence), 295A (deliberate act intended to outrage religious feelings of any community) and 307 (attempt to murder) of the Indian Penal Code.